triplea-game/triplea/docs/development/build-overview-and-development.md

 ## Convention Plugins

 The TripleA build defines Gradle [Convention Plugins](https://docs.gradle.org/current/userguide/implementing_gradle_plugins_convention.html#header) to avoid cross-project configuration and duplication of configuration.
-There are currently the following types of projects:
+There are currently the following convention plugins:

+### `triplea-test-conventions`

+Configures testing for all TripleA projects.
+Applies the `jacoco` plugin and configures all `Test` tasks to use the JUnit platform with full exception formatting.
+Test output (stdout/stderr) is captured per-test and printed only when a test fails, to keep successful build output clean.
+Also configures Jacoco XML and HTML coverage reports.

+### `triplea-base-project`

+The base convention applied by all TripleA projects.
+Currently applies `triplea-test-conventions`.

 ### `triplea-java-library`

-This is a standard "vanilla" java library type.
-It applies the `java-library` plugin and applies universal configuration, code conventions, and sets up static analysis.
+The standard convention for a TripleA Java library project.
+Applies the `java-library` plugin, sets Java 21 source and target compatibility, applies `triplea-base-project`, and configures [Spotless](https://github.com/diffplug/spotless) formatting (Google Java Format, remove unused imports, trailing whitespace removal, tabs to spaces, newline at end of file).

+### `triplea-java-application`

+The standard convention for a runnable TripleA application project.
+Applies the `application` plugin and `triplea-base-project`.

 ### `triplea-published-library`

-This convention expands on `triplea-java-library` to add tasks to publish a Java library project to Maven.
+Expands on `triplea-java-library` to add tasks to publish a Java library project to Maven.
+Applies the `maven-publish` plugin and reads the published version from the `JAR_VERSION` environment variable.

 ## Test Fixtures